-In response to the protests of property owners, the legislature, over the last decade, has adopted several property tax relief measures.
+In response to the protests of property owners, the State of Ohio, over the last decade, has adopted several property tax relief measures.

 The Non-Business Credit (formerly known as the 10% Rollback): A 10% across-the-board rollback on all real property tax bill was enacted in 1971.
 This real property tax benefit was added to win legislative support for Ohio’s first enacted income tax.
 Over time, this benefit has undergone changes.
 In 2006, House Bill 66 removed this rollback on all commercial and industrial properties.
 The benefit was further diluted with the elimination of the credit for residential and agricultural parcels, beginning with “new money” levies passing in the November 2013 election.
 Levies categorized as “new money” levies include additional (new) levies, replacement levies (that increase the effective tax rate), and the “increase” portion of levies classified as “renewal with an increase.”
 The benefit remains intact for any old/original levies passed prior to November 2013.